vechain-energy/grant-program/applications/oracle.vechain.energy.md

 ## Future Plans

-Additional oracle pairs are planned (VTHO, EUR, etc.), depending on acceptance in the community.
-Depending on the traction, on-demand-updates will be added in the future too.
+Additional oracle pairs are planned (ETH, BTC, etc.), depending on acceptance of this oracle in the community and requirements by the community.
+Depending on the traction, on-demand-updates will be added in the future too, providing developers the ability to get smaller changes for a tiny fee.

 ## Additional Information